dylanfair/rust-hangman/README.md

 ### Difficulty Settings

 Currently the game has the user guess for an 8 letter word with 10 incorrect guesses allowed.
-I think it'd be cool if the user could adjust both the length of the word and the amount of guesses allowed themselves, but I'm currently relying on length of the word being constant to implement the current game.
+I think it'd be cool if the user could adjust both the length of the word and the amount of guesses allowed themselves, but ~I'm currently relying on length of the word being constant to implement the current game~ Update: looks like I was just making my vectors wrong, adjusting the vector size is super doable now.
 I'd also have to rethink how to print the hangman guy if amount of tries were to be a constantly shifting number.